Bovi-analytics/chain-simulator/README.md

 # Contributing
 The package is written in [Python](https://www.python.org/), specifically for Python 3.10 and newer.
 It is assumed that a supported Python interpreter is already installed.
-To start contributing to this package, do the following:
+Dependency management is done using [Poetry](https://python-poetry.org/), make sure this tool is installed too.
+To set up your development environment, do the following:

+1. Clone the chain-simulator repository to your computer:
+    ```shell
-1. Clone this Git-repository: `git clone https://github.com/Bovi-analytics/DigitalCowSimulationPlatform.git chain_simulator`
+    git clone https://github.com/Bovi-analytics/DigitalCowSimulationPlatform.git chain_simulator
+    ```
-2. Move into the cloned repository: `cd chain_simulator`
+2. Move into the new folder named chain_simulator:
+    ```shell
+    cd chain_simulator
+    ```
-3. Create a new Python virtual environment: `python3 -m venv ./venv`
+3. Install all package dependencies in a virtual environment:
-4. Activate the virtual environment: `source ./venv/bin/activate`
-5. Update pip and build: `python -m pip install -U pip build`
-6. Install the package in development-mode: `pip install -e '.[dev]'`
+    ```shell
+    poetry install
+    ```

-You should now be set for contributing to the simulation platform.
+You should now be set up for contributing to the simulation platform!